-In this context, the RLUS identifies East Gippsland's environmental and landscape values and seeks to ensure that these values are protected and enhanced when assessing proposals for use and development.
+In this context, the RLUS at pages 53-58 identifies East Gippsland's environmental and landscape values and seeks to ensure that these values are protected and enhanced when assessing proposals for use and development.
 The RLUS also seeks to appropriately manage environmental risks and prioritise the protection of human life in relation to the use and development of land.